5 Unique Ways To Create A Vision Board That Fits Your Style

 If you like to journal, build your vision inside your personal journal.

-I try to journal at least once a week.
+I try to journal at least once a week or bi-weekly.
 (I used to journal daily, but hey, who's keeping track?)

 I love blank journals with motivational quotes on the cover.